eaglerock1337/autobob-sidekick/README.md

 - run `pipenv install --dev` to set up the development environment.
 - run `pipenv shell` to instanciate a shell inside the virtual environment for the application.
 - you can run `python autobob.py` to run the command inside the virtualenv.
-- to compile the application, run `pyinstaller --onefile autobob.py` to compile the executable.
+- to compile the application, run `pyinstaller --onefile --noconsole autobob.py` to compile the executable.
 - to run tests, run `this-command`.
 - to run the code linter, run `black .` and the code will automatically be formatted to Python code conventions.